ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.web/README.md

 E.g., the user can activate a special proxy adapter and reach other devices (like webcams) in the same web server.
 It is required to let all services be available under one web server.

-Web-extension could and should support `unload` function, that could return `promise` if the unload action will take some time.
+Web extension could and should support `unload` function, that could return `promise` if the unload action will take some time.

 You can read more about web-extensions [here](WEB-EXTENSIONS-HOWTO.md).